Do you buy commercial baby food for your baby?

 What about snacks like rusks, baby rice cakes and baby biscuits?

-Rusks, biscotti, baby rice cakes and baby biscuits often have sugar added or if not, are sweetened with apple juice - which in-fact is a free sugar.
+Rusks, biscotti, baby rice cakes and baby biscuits often have sugar added or if not, are sweetened with apple juice – which in-fact is a free sugar.
 It’s not healthier just because it comes from an apple!
-Those of you on my Baby Nutrition & Weaning digital course will know that I don’t have an issue with sugar.
+Those of you on my Happy Healthy Weaning course will know that I don’t have an issue with sugar.
 It’s a simple carbohydrate and if its an essential part of a recipe (like bread or cakes) then use it.
 The problem with sugar is when it eaten in excess.
 However in those first few months of weaning sweet foods really aren’t needed.
 Save these until your baby is established on 3 balanced meals and 3 snacks a day around 10-12 months.

 Preserving food effects nutrition too